William Mude

 College of Education, Psychology and Social Work

-Dr. William Mude is a lecturer in evaluation and research methods and a seasoned researcher with over a decade of experience in both government and non-government sectors.
-His current research interests centre on adolescent mental health, the impact of digital technology on health outcomes for young people, and the accessibility, equity, and adequacy of services tailored to meet the needs of youth.
+Dr. William Mude is a lecturer in evaluation and research methods, with over a decade of experience in both government and non-government sectors.
+His current research focuses on adolescent mental health, particularly the effects of digital technology on young people's mental health outcomes, and the accessibility, equity, and adequacy of services designed for youth.

-In addition to his current interest in mental health, Dr Mude is deeply engaged in researching healthcare systems, especially disparities faced by culturally and linguistically diverse communities in Australia.
-He addresses critical issues such as healthcare inequalities and systemic barriers, aiming to uncover system-level factors that hinder equitable access to health services.
+In addition to mental health, Dr. Mude researches healthcare systems, concentrating on the disparities encountered by young individuals and those from culturally and linguistically diverse backgrounds in Australia.
+He tackles significant issues such as healthcare inequalities and systemic barriers, aiming to identify factors that impede equitable access to health services.

-Dr Mude’s research methodology combines both qualitative and quantitative approaches, allowing for a comprehensive understanding of the complex factors affecting health and service accessibility.
-His commitment to community engagement drives his research, ensuring that the outcomes not only contribute to academic knowledge but also lead to practical solutions that resonate with and benefit the communities he studies.
+Dr. Mude employs a mixed-methods approach, integrating qualitative and quantitative research methods to gain a comprehensive understanding of the complex factors influencing health and service accessibility.
+His commitment to community engagement ensures that his research not only enhances academic knowledge but also yields practical solutions that benefit the communities involved.

 Qualifications